simolus3/drift/docs/content/en/docs/testing.md

 We can't distribute an sqlite installation as a pub package (at least not as something that works outside of a Flutter build), so you need to ensure that you have the sqlite3 shared library installed on your system.

 On macOS, it's installed by default.

 On Linux, you can use the `libsqlite3-dev` package on Ubuntu and the `sqlite3` package on Arch (other distros will have similar packages).

-On Windows, you can [download sqlite](https://www.sqlite.org/download.html) and extract `sqlite3.dll` into a folder that's in your `PATH` environment variable.
+On Windows, you can [download 'Precompiled Binaries for Windows'](https://www.sqlite.org/download.html) and extract `sqlite3.dll` into a folder that's in your `PATH` environment variable.
+Then restart your device to ensure that all apps will run with this `PATH` change.
 {{% /alert %}}

 ## Writing tests